-or failing him/her/them, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the 13th Annual General Meeting of the Company to be held at Palm Resort Golf & Country Club, Jalan Persiaran Golf, Off Jalan Jumbo, 81250 Senai, Johor, on Wednesday, 25 June 2014 at 9.30 a.m. and any adjournment thereof and my/our proxy is to vote as indicated below:
+being a Member/Members s of JOHORE TIN BERHAD (COMPANY NO. .
+532570-V) hereby appoint: Full Name NRIC No./Passport No. Proportion of Sh nareholdings No. of Shares % Address and/or failing him/her ( d delete as appropriate) Full Name NRIC No /Passport No Proportion of Sh areholdings or failing him/her/them, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the 14th Annual General Meeting of the Company to be held at Palm Resort Golf & Country Club, Jalan Persiaran Golf, Off Jalan Jumbo, 81250 Senai, Johor, on Monday, 29 June 2015 at 9.30 a.m. and any adjournment thereof and my/our proxy is to vote as indicated below: